 A peppery gin made with 10 botanicals, this cold-distilled gin is light and fresh with bright notes of orange and anise, warmth from cardamom and black pepper plus a subtle sweetness from liquorice and chestnut.

-Named after a 16th-century Dutch explorer, this light gin features classic botanicals like juniper, orris root, cassia bark and angelica, but also uses jasmine, giving it a beautifully floral nose that’s perfect for this time of year.
+Named after a 16th-century Dutch explorer, this light gin features classic botanicals like juniper and orris root, as well as jasmine, which gives it a beautifully floral nose that’s perfect for this time of year.

 You can’t have a list of British gins and not include Sipsmith.
 In 2009 the first new licence to distill in London since 1820 was granted to Sipsmith Independent Spirits and since then, a raft of new micro-distilleries have followed.
 This original recipe is bold, complex and aromatic with a floral nose followed by dry juniper and citrus on the palate.